AI4CARE/LiSA-Elevator-Controller/README.md

 This is not an official project by Schneider Steuerungstechnik GmbH.
 Use at your own risk.

 ## Setup
-After Downloading the Files and installing the dependencies with `npm install`, the Serial Device and Webserver-Password needs to be set.
+After Downloading the Files and installing the dependencies with `npm install`, the Serial Device and Webserver-Password need to be set.

 ### serial Device
 The Serial Device to be used get configured on line 8 in index.js: https://github.com/AI4CARE/LiSA-Elevator-Controller/blob/1f092a4a35c67b1d76f152f266457f8097392d46/index.js#L8